Impact of the Arab Spring: Russia

 In March 2012 Sergei Mironov, running in the 2012 Russian presidential election, said that: "Whoever wins the presidency, if he does not immediately begin deep political and social reforms [...]
 Russia will be shaken by a kind of Arab Spring within two years."
 The Telegraph pointed out that since Mironov is a former ally of Vladimir Putin, he could have been trying to scaremonger "as a subtle way of endorsing a crackdown on street demonstrations that are expected in the days after the vote".

 Imprisoned oligarch Mikhail Khodorkovsky has claimed that the protests which followed the 2011 Russian elections were inspired by the example of the Arab Spring.
 He told the Guardian newspaper, "We have only to reflect on the events in countries swept up in the Arab Spring to recognise the transformation taking place in the compact between the rulers and the ruled.
 While there are certainly many differences between those countries and Russia, there are some fundamental similarities."

 Spain

 Turkey

 In Turkey supporters of the Peace and Democracy Party (BDP), the main pro-Kurdish party, have demonstrated against the Justice and Development Party (AKP) government before and after the general elections.

 In 2013, protesters started a stand in a silent protest at Gezi Park, opposing a plan allegedly demolishing the park.
 The police intervention sparked bigger anti-government protests.
-The protesters included many leftists, including CHP and BDP party supporters.
+The protesters included multiple leftists, including CHP and BDP party supporters.